Metro service area

 • Do not refresh or switch apps during UPI approval.

-• If unsure, verify the bank first.
+• If you are unsure, verify the bank result first.

 Withdrawal routine